-Why haven’t you head about the Cash For Patriots Program before?
+Why haven't you heard about the Cash For Patriots Program before?

-Zach claims it’s because of the biased fake news media are too busy critisizing Trump’s every move.
+Zach says it's because the biased fake news is too busy criticising Trump's every move.

 He adds that as a true American patriot, you deserve to get this money.

 Check out this short snippet from the sales video transcription:

 To be honest, I'm surprised Agora Financial, a seemingly reputable company would stoop this low and use misleading marketing tactics.
 It would almost be funny if they weren't targeting retirees and veterans.

 This approach is manipulative on so many levels.
 Zach entices people in with the idea of crazy amounts of cash pouring into your bank account for doing nothing.

 Zachary Scheidt is an editor at Agora Financial, one of the largest independent financial research firms in the US, and he's the mastermind behind Cash For Patriots Program.